V1ncent19/Hopfield-Network-and-Spin-Glass/README.md

 ![](images/2024-05-12-18-49-41.png)

-In statistical mechanics, to study the properties of a system, one needs to start from the energy function of states of a system.
+In statistical mechanics, to study the properties of a system, one needs to start from the energy of states of a system.
 In the Ising model, we mainly focus on two components of the energy function: the interaction energy between spins, and the external magnetic field.
 The energy function of the Ising model is thus given by:

 $$
 \begin{aligned}